Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Can only be accessed from your VPC using an interface VPC endpoint (ENI)
   * Use a resource policy to define access

+#### Caching

+* You can add caching to API calls by provisioning an Amazon API Gateway cache and specifying its size *in gigabytes*
+* Caching allows you to cache the endpoint's response
+* Caching can reduce number of calls to the backend and improve latency of requests to the API

 #### Security

 * User Authentication through